Adrian333Dev/PulsePro_API/docs/design.md

 - **Monitoring:**
   - Implement monitoring and logging using AWS CloudWatch or a similar service.

+## Employee Roles and Responsibilities

+### Roles

+1. **Admin**

+   - **Responsibilities:**
+     - Full access to the system.
+     - Manage all organizational settings.
+     - Create and manage users, departments, and roles.
+     - Oversee system security and data integrity.
+     - Generate and view all reports.

+2. **HR Manager**

+   - **Responsibilities:**
+     - Manage employee records and profiles.
+     - Conduct and manage performance reviews.
+     - Handle leave requests and approvals.
+     - Oversee recruitment and onboarding processes.
+     - Manage payroll and benefits.

+3. **Department Manager**

+   - **Responsibilities:**
+     - Manage department-specific settings.
+     - Oversee department employees and their assignments.
+     - Conduct performance reviews for department employees.
+     - Set and track departmental goals.
+     - Approve timesheets and leave requests.

+4. **Team Lead**

+   - **Responsibilities:**
+     - Lead a team within a department.
+     - Assign tasks and monitor team performance.
+     - Provide feedback and support to team members.
+     - Assist in setting and tracking team goals.
+     - Report to the Department Manager.

+5. **Employee**

+   - **Responsibilities:**
+     - Access personal profile and update details.
+     - View assigned tasks and goals.
+     - Submit timesheets and leave requests.
+     - Participate in performance reviews.
+     - Provide feedback to managers and peers.

+6. **Recruiter**

+   - **Responsibilities:**
+     - Manage job postings and applications.
+     - Conduct interviews and coordinate hiring processes.
+     - Handle candidate communications.
+     - Assist in onboarding new employees.
+     - Maintain recruitment records and reports.

+7. **Trainer**

+   - **Responsibilities:**
+     - Manage and conduct training programs.
+     - Track employee skill development.
+     - Maintain training schedules and materials.
+     - Evaluate training effectiveness and provide feedback.
+     - Report training progress to HR Managers.

+8. **Finance Manager**

+   - **Responsibilities:**
+     - Oversee payroll processes.
+     - Manage financial records related to employees.
+     - Generate payroll reports and handle tax calculations.
+     - Approve expense claims and reimbursements.
+     - Collaborate with HR on compensation and benefits.

+9. **IT Support**

+   - **Responsibilities:**
+     - Provide technical support to employees.
+     - Manage IT-related assets and software.
+     - Ensure system security and data protection.
+     - Assist in onboarding new employees with IT setups.
+     - Maintain and update system configurations.

+10. **Project Manager**
+    - **Responsibilities:**
+      - Oversee project planning and execution.
+      - Assign tasks and monitor project progress.
+      - Coordinate with team leads and department managers.
+      - Manage project budgets and resources.
+      - Report project status to stakeholders.

+### Role-Based Access Control

+Each role will have specific permissions associated with it, defining what actions users in that role can perform.
+This helps in maintaining a secure and well-organized system.

+#### Example Role Permissions

+1. **Admin:**

+   - Full access to all modules and settings.
+   - Can create, read, update, and delete any record.

+2. **HR Manager:**

+   - Access to employee profiles, performance reviews, leave management, payroll, and recruitment modules.
+   - Can create, read, update, and delete employee records, but cannot manage system settings.

+3. **Department Manager:**

+   - Access to department-specific data and settings.
+   - Can manage department employees and their tasks/goals.

+4. **Employee:**
+   - Limited access to personal profile, tasks, timesheets, and leave requests.
+   - Can view and update personal records, but cannot access other employees' data.

 ## Handling App Entry Points

 ### Hybrid Approach